DigitalSlideArchive/HistomicsTK/docs/index.rst

   access to image analysis pipelines developed as `slicer execution model`_ CLIs and containerized using Docker.

-Please refer to https://digitalslidearchive.github.io/HistomicsTK/ for more information.
+Please visit `our website`_ for more general information, and the `sphinx documentation`_ for usage instructions and examples.

 For questions, comments, or to get in touch with the maintainers, head to our `Discourse forum`_, or use our `Gitter Chatroom`_.